radian-software/prescient.el/README.md

 candidates because it must match as either a substring of the candidate or as an initialism (e.g. `ffap` matches `find-file-at-point`).
-The last few candidates you selected are displayed first, followed by the most frequently selected one, and then the remaining candidates are sorted by length.
+The last few candidates you selected are displayed first, followed by the most frequently selected ones, and then the remaining candidates are sorted by length.

 ## Configuration